 Summer is also infamous for a rise in fickle trends.
 Just like with most things in life, some of them are good but a lot of them are really, terribly, awfully bad so stir away from them.
 Wearing a flannel shirt tied around your waist at a festival is a good example of a ridiculously counterintuitive summer trend.
 It’s 25 degrees in the shade and you’re not Kurt Cobain.

 Warm clothes are obviously something not to wear in the summer so put them where they belong: in your closet or your basement even.
 Ban them from your immediate living space so that way you can avoid any weird temptation to follow silly trends.

 What Not to Wear – Tips for Men

 It’s warm, we know.
-Complaining won’t result with lowering temperatures so you better get ready to fight the hot weather in style.
-Summer is usually really fun, we get to have barbecues, enjoy the great outdoors and so on.
+Complaining won’t result in lowering temperatures so you better get ready to fight the hot weather in style.
+Summer is usually really fun, we get to have barbeques, enjoy the great outdoors and so on.
 But when it comes to what to wear, summer is a minefield of fashion faux pas.
 Here’s what you should steer clear of.

 Gone fishing?
 No?
 Then take off that bucket hat.
 No matter how good-looking you are, no one can pull that off.
-Not even Pharrell or P. Diddy.
+Not even Pharrell.

 Not Wearing a Shirt

 If you live in the city and you’re going to the shop or the pub with your mates, not wearing a shirt is not an option.
 If you’re doing that, you’ve officially crossed the proverbial line.
 No matter how proud you are of that ripped body you’ve worked so hard for, it’s still not acceptable.
 It’s understandable that with desperate times come desperate measures but please, keep it classy.